rydmike/flex_color_scheme/README.md

   </tr>
 </table>

-When you opt in on using the component sub-themes in Material-2 mode, border radius on widgets defaults to the new Material-3 rounded corner design.
-In it, the radius varies by widget type, as specified by the [Material-3 Guide](https://m3.material.io/).
+When you opt in on using the component themes in Material-2 mode, the border radius on components default to the Material-3 more rounded design.
+In Material-3, the radius varies by widget type, as specified by the [Material-3 Guide](https://m3.material.io/).
 You can keep this or set the shared global widget radius to a value you prefer.
-You can also easily set the themed border radius per widget, and override the Material-3 like defaults or the global radius value you defined.
+You can also set the themed border radius per widget and override the defaults or the global radius value you defined.

-### Material 3 Support
+### Material-3

-You can also opt in on using Material-3.
-The Material-3 mode component sub-theming is far less opinionated, using mostly Material-3 defaults.
-It offers many quick settings to customize Material-3 to fit your custom design goals.
+As in Flutter's `ThemeData`, Material-3 mode is enabled by default in **FlexColorScheme** V8 and later.
+The Material-3 mode component theming defaults are far less opinionated than Material-2 defaults. **FlexColorScheme** V8 and later use Material-3 defaults as starting point for its component themes and seeded `ColorScheme` generation.
+It has many quick settings to customize Material-3 to fit your application's design goals.

-In Flutter **3.7 and later**, using Material-3 design is ready for production use.
-Some minor issues still exist, please refer to the FlexColorScheme docs [known issues](https://docs.flexcolorscheme.com/known_issues) chapter for more information on the status of known **theming** issues in Flutter.
+Since Flutter **3.7 and later**, using Material-3 design is production ready.
+Some minor issues may always exist.
+Please refer to the FlexColorScheme docs [known issues](https://docs.flexcolorscheme.com/known_issues) chapter for more information on the status of known **theming** issues in Flutter, and to which versions they apply.

 <table>
   <tr>